web3Edtech/Frontend_CSS_Task7/README.md

-# Frontend_CSS_Task3
+# Frontend_CSS_Task7
-  Implementing CSS Pseudo-Classes on Your Profile Page
+ Creating CSS Animations for Your Profile Page